Chinese hacked U.S. military contractors, Senate panel finds

 Last month, Community Health Systems, one of the largest U.S. hospital groups, said Chinese hackers had stolen Social Security numbers and other personal data from some 4.5 million patients.

-(Reporting by Ros Krasny; Additional reporting by Jim Finkle in Boston and Ben Blanchard in Beijing; Editing by Will Dunham, Chizu Nomiyama, Peter Cooney and Nick Macfie)
+(Reporting by Ros Krasny; Editing by Susan Heavey, Will Dunham and Chizu Nomiyama)